 Mount Pilatus is a mountain massif in the Swiss Alps overlooking Lucerne.
-Lucerne is the most populous town in Central Switzerland (it has a population of 81,057 as of 2013), also the country’s seventh-largest city.
+Lucerne is the most populous town in Central Switzerland (it has a population of 81,057 as of 2013), and also the country’s seventh-largest city.
 Mount Pilatus is composed of several peaks, of which the highest (2,128 meters / 6,982 feet) is named Tomlishorn.

 You can see a few meteors in the video.
 If a meteoroid (space rock) comes close enough to Earth and enters the Earth’s atmosphere, it vaporizes and produces the visual phenomenon called a meteor: a beautiful streak of light in the sky.